michaelli00/MATH475/notes.md

 **Theorem - Stars and Bars**: The number of weak compositions of $n$ into $k$ parts is $\displaystyle {n + k - 1 \choose k - 1}$

+*Proof*:

+Denote the $n$ objects as stars.
+We model a distribution as follows:

+Place $k$ bars where stars to the right of each bar is how many stars the corresponding part contains

+**Note**: we must begin with a bar.
+Thus the rest involves $n$ stars and $k -1$ bars

+Thus we can choose $k-1$ from these $n + k-1$ objects, resulting in $\displaystyle {n + k - 1 \choose k-1}$

+Each one of these combination generates a different weak composition

 &nbsp;

 **Example**: How many ways can we distribute \$100 to 5 people?